EliseoJ/test_blog/about.md

 ## List of LP Writers

-{% for writers in site.data.lpwriters %}
+{% for lpwriters in site.data.lpwriters %}
 - The {{ lpwriter.name }} is a {{ lpwriter.title }} writer.
 {% endfor %}